 The Science Behind CBD

 Have you ever been convinced to eat carrots because they are good for your eyes?
 We probably all have; but, do you know why carrots are good for your eyes?
-The answer is relatively simple: Vitamin A. Vitamin A is a crucial component of healthy vision and corneal health.
+The answer is relatively simple: Vitamin A. Vitamin A is a crucial part of healthy vision and corneal health.
 Wouldn’t it be nice if the explanation as to why CBD works wonders in our bodies was that simple?
 Like many people, you may get a bit lost in the science-y aspects to how CBD can benefit you.
 We’re here to bring you an explanation without the headache!

 The human body has a major regulatory system called the Endocannabinoid System (ECS for short).
 This system is responsible for many things including: